kuhnza/thundr-contrib-quartz/README.md

 ### Quartz configuration

 Should you need to provide further configurations options to Quartz you should also create a quartz.properties file in your src/resources folder.
-All configuration values specified [here](http://quartz-scheduler.org/documentation/quartz-2.2.x/configuration/) are valid.
+All configuration values specified in the  [Quartz configuration docs](http://quartz-scheduler.org/documentation/quartz-2.2.x/configuration/) are valid.